 I found her small monument, inscribed with the above quote, in the south corner of Tavistock Square.
-From 1924 to 1939, she and her husband had lived in a house once located on the site of the hotel you can see behind her head in the photo above.
+From 1924 to 1939, she and her husband lived in a house located on the site of the hotel that you can see behind her head in the photo above.

 Leonard Woolf has his own memorial in the square: a Gingko biloba tree, planted in 2004 to mark his work as a colonial administrator in Sri Lanka.